gabors-data-analysis/da-coding-rstats/lecture13-simple_regression/README.md

   - polinomials of distance with square and cube terms
   - piecewise-linear-spline model, with a cutoff of 2 miles

- Compare these models and decide which model would you use and why!
+ Compare these models with an `etable` and decide which model would you use and why!
 Argue!

 ## Further material